eguneys/celeste-jumping/PICO8.md

     end

-`load_map` iterates over each tile, makes a new object for tile, sets it's position and adds it to the `objects` table.
+`load_room` iterates over each tile, makes a new object for tile, sets it's position and adds it to the `objects` table.

-    function load_map()
+    function load_room()
        for i=1,16 do
           for j=1,16 do
              local tile = mget(i,j)